p0nyo/obsidian-vault-sync/COMPSCI/220/Kruskal's Algorithm.md

 	- Adding the edge does not create a cycle
 - Same as Prim's Algorithm but the subgraph does not have to remain connected
 ![[Pasted image 20240612174546.png|200]]
-- Look at the weights in the graph starting from weight = 1
+- Look at the weights in the graph starting from weight = 1 and choosing the arcs that won't create a cycle
 #### Running Time
 $$O(mlogn)$$